Katherine Yelick

-Katherine "Kathy" Anne Yelick, an American computer scientist, is the vice chancellor for research and the Robert S. Pepper Professor of Electrical Engineering and Computer Sciences at the University of California, Berkeley.
-She is also a faculty scientist at Lawrence Berkeley National Laboratory, where she was Associate Laboratory Director for Computing Sciences from 2010–2019.
+Katherine "Kathy" Anne Yelick is an American computer scientist and director of Lawrence Berkeley National Laboratory, also known as Berkeley Lab.
+In May 2026, the University of California Board of Regents appointed her as the director of Berkeley Lab, starting on July 1, 2026.
+She is also the Robert S. Pepper Distinguished Professor of Electrical Engineering and Computer Sciences at UC Berkeley.
+From 2020-2026 she was vice chancellor for research and the Robert S. Pepper Professor of Electrical Engineering and Computer Sciences at the University of California, Berkeley.
+She was Associate Laboratory Director for Computing Sciences at Berkeley Lab from 2010–2019.

 Education and scientific career

 Katherine Yelick received her SB, SM, and PhD in computer science from the Massachusetts Institute of Technology, completing her thesis in 1990.
 She joined the faculty at the University of California, Berkeley in 1991, and was appointed a joint-appointment faculty research scientist at Lawrence Berkeley National Laboratory in 1996.
 She has done research across a broad range of computing sciences: high performance computing, systems programming, parallel algorithms, and computational genomics.

 Yelick is known for her work in partitioned global address space programming languages, including co-inventing the Unified Parallel C (UPC) and Titanium languages.
 She was a co-author of the first book to explain the language Unified Parallel C and its use.
 She also led the Sparsity project, the first automatically tuned library for sparse matrix kernels, and she co-led the development of the Optimized Sparse Kernel Interface (OSKI).

+Yelick was the Principal Investigator for the ExaBiome project, which used concepts and approaches from partitioned global address space languages and developed scalable high-performance algorithms and implementations for microbial analysis.

+The ExaBiome project was one of several scientific application projects created as part of the Exascale Computing Project, which was executed across several Department of Energy national laboratories from 2016–2024.